Dallas Tow Truck Accident Lawyers

 When you file an insurance claim, the goal is to receive a settlement check that covers your total damages.
 Damages are supposed to make an injured victim whole after an accident.
 They can reimburse your expenses and compensate you for the suffering you had to endure.

-In any accident case, the available damages fall under two main categories: economic (expenses) and non-economic (suffering).
-The most common damages you could expect to pursue after a tow truck accident includes:
+In any accident, the available damages fall under two main categories: economic (expenses) and non-economic (suffering).
+The most common damages you could expect to pursue after a tow truck accident includes the following:

 - Medical expenses